Bert Sommer: 1960s

 He became friendly with other young musicians and songwriters in the area, including Peter Sabatino, Leslie West, Tom Feher, and Michael Brown, and wrote several songs for West (then known as Weinstein)'s band, the Vagrants, including their single "Beside the Sea", co-written with producer Felix Pappalardi and his wife Gail Collins.

 In 1967, Sommer was hired to join a "new" version of the Baroque pop band The Left Banke.
-They had been inactive shortly after the release of their song "Walk Away Renée", and their manager put together a band to tour as the band to profit off of the single.
+They had been inactive shortly after the release of their song "Walk Away Renée", and their manager put together a band to tour as the band to profit from the single.
 Sommer also co-wrote the Left Banke single "And Suddenly" with member Michael Brown.
 He also sang lead on "Ivy Ivy", written by Tom Feher.
 The group (which included Michael McKean on bass) soon fell apart, following legal threats by original Left Banke singer Steve Martin's lawyers.
 In the same baroque vein as the Left Banke, Sommer wrote "Brink of Death", recorded by the band Childe Harold with an arrangement by Wendy Carlos.

 Next, Sommer was recruited as a member of "the Tribe" for the musical Hair, and then promoted to the role of Woof.
 His "frizzed-out Afro" hair and eyes were featured on the Los Angeles Playbill for Hair in 1969.